Can Neurofeedback Help with Alcoholism?

 - A strong desire to drink alcohol

-- Drink early before the noon to avoid withdrawal symptoms
+- To drink early before noon to avoid withdrawal symptoms

-- Spend free time in activities where alcohol is available
+- Spending free time in activities where alcohol is available

 - The assumption that alcohol can relax and reduce the tension and anxiety

-- Need to look for a possibility to drink in places where it is prohibited (e.g. work)
+- The need to look for a possibility to drink in places where it is prohibited (e.g. work)

-- Forget what you did while you were drinking
+- Forgetting what you did while you were drinking

-- Drink after a long period of abstinence
+- Drinking after a long period of abstinence

-- Continuing to drink even though your alcohol use is causing problems in your relationships
+- Continuing to drink even though alcohol use is causing problems in relationships

 According to statistics on alcohol: